amemorystore/virus/README.md

 pong with a COVID-19 viron

+*
+*
-the handle on the coffee cup on the titles screen is broken (1px shift to left) I'm tired idc ttyl
+*the handle of the coffee cup on the title screen is broken (1px off to left) - i'm tired idc ttyl